-Professor Darzi is Director of the Institute of Global Health Innovation at Imperial College London.
-He also holds the Paul Hamlyn Chair of Surgery at Imperial College London and the Institute of Cancer Research, and is Executive Chair of the World Innovation Summit for Health in Qatar.
-He is a Consultant Surgeon at Imperial College Hospital NHS Trust and the Royal Marsden NHS Trust.
+Professor Darzi is Co-Director of the Institute of Global Health Innovation at Imperial College London, where he holds the Paul Hamlyn Chair of Surgery at Imperial College London, and is also a Consultant Surgeon at Imperial College Hospital NHS Trust and the Royal Marsden NHS Foundation Trust.
+Furthermore, he is also a Non-Executive Director of NHS England, Chair of the NHS Accelerated Access Collaborative, Co-Director of the NHS Digital Academy and Executive Chair of the World Innovation Summit for Health in Qatar.
+In 2020, was elected President of the British Science Association.

 Professor Darzi leads a large multidisciplinary team across a diverse and impactful portfolio of academic and policy research.
-His work drives the identification, development and adoption of innovation across international healthcare systems and champions high quality care.
-He has published over 1,000 peer-reviewed research papers to-date and has developed his status as a leading voice in the field of global health policy and innovation.
-In recognition of his achievements, Professor Darzi was elected a Fellow of the Academy of Medical Sciences, an Honorary Fellow of the Royal Academy of Engineering, a Fellow of the Royal Society and most recently, a foreign associate of the Institute of Medicine.
+His work drives the identification, development and adoption of innovation across international healthcare systems and champions high quality care, mainly in convergence science in areas of engineering, physical and data sciences specifically in areas of robotics, sensing, imaging and digital technologies.
+Most recently, he has led a number of national and international initiatives in response to COVID-19, including the REACT programme, the largest and most comprehensive study of its kind, which is monitoring England’s epidemic to guide public health decision-making.
+He has published over 1,350 peer-reviewed research papers to-date and has developed his status as a leading voice in the field of global health policy and innovation.
+In recognition of his achievements, Professor Darzi was elected a Fellow of the Academy of Medical Sciences and Fellow of the Royal Society, and made an Honorary Fellow of the Royal Academy of Engineering.